manorathn/ReadMe-GEN-GEN/ReadMe.md

 ### Created  by manorathn Github user.

 ### Description
-Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://ww
+As a developer, I wanted to create a ReadMe generator so that I focus on more important task for new projects.

 ## Table of Content
 - Installation